mit-cml/appinventor-sources/appinventor/docs/markdown/reference/other/editing-functions.md

 ### Paste Blocks

-To paste a block, press the paste shortcut for your platofmr (Ctrl+V for Windows/Linux, ⌘V on macOS).
+To paste a block, press the paste shortcut for your platform (Ctrl+V for Windows/Linux, ⌘V on macOS).
 The paste action is also available on the context menu by right clicking (Ctrl+clicking on macOS) the workspace.

 ## Copying Screens